This add-on lets you display facets alongside supported WordPress blocks, in classic and block themes.

 Don’t use the Gutenberg plugin

-You don’t need the Gutenberg plugin anymore to use the WordPress Block Editor.
+You don’t need the Gutenberg plugin to use the WordPress Block Editor.

 Gutenberg is now a “beta plugin”, giving access to bleeding-edge and experimental Gutenberg features.
 It is meant to be used by developers who need to test features of the Block- and Site Editor before they are officially released.
 As such, this plugin may contain non-final code that is possibly incompatible with FacetWP’s Blocks add-on or other block plugins.

-To prevent issues, don’t install, or deactivate the Gutenberg plugin unless you really need it.
+To prevent issues, don’t install the Gutenberg plugin, or deactivate it, unless you really need it.

 Usage